fznsakib/environmental-sound-classifier/README.md

 # deep-learning
 Coursework for the Applied Deep Learning unit at the University of Bristol.

+## Labs

-Labs include implementing the fundamentals of deep learning such as:
+The labsheets involve implementing the fundamentals of deep learning to create fully connected layers and Convolutional Neural Networks which included:

-- Fully connected layers
 - Stochastic descent
-- Convolutional neural networks
-- Tensorboard monitoring
+- Pooling
+- Batch based training
 - Hyperparameters (learning rate, batch size, etc)
 - Data augmentation
+- Dropout
+- Tensorboard monitoring

-Code is written in Python 3 with PyTorch.
+Code is written in Python 3 with the machine learning framework PyTorch.